 The practice assessed patients appropriately for sedation.
 The dental care records showed that patients having sedation had important checks carried out first.
 These included a detailed medical history, blood pressure checks and an assessment of health using the American Society of Anaesthesiologists classification system in accordance with current guidelines.

 The records showed that staff recorded important checks at regular intervals.
-These included pulse, blood pressure, breathing rates and the oxygen saturation of the blood
+These included pulse, blood pressure, breathing rates and the oxygen saturation of the blood.

 The operator-sedationist was supported by a suitably trained second individual.
-The name of this individual was recorded in the patients' dental care record.

 Effective staffing